Vermont couple looking for family peacock among the turkeys

 SPRINGFIELD, Vt.
-(AP) — A Vermont couple is trying to lure home the family peacock after it ran off with a flock of turkeys.
+(AP) — A Vermont woman whose family peacock ran off with a flock of turkeys says she's hopeful to get close enough to catch it with a net.

 The peacock belonging to Rene and Brian Johnson has been on the run for six weeks.

-Rene Johnson told WCAX-TV she thinks the bird, they call Pea, Forest or Walter, was lonely.
-Its barnyard companion died and it sought turkey companions.
+Rene Johnson told WCAX-TV she thinks the bird she calls Pea was lonely so it sought turkey companions.

-They frequently can spot the bird, but it won't come when called.
+Johnson said Friday she got close to Pea on Thanksgiving Day, but couldn't catch it.

 Johnson says she's worried about the cold, but she recognizes the unusual situation, which she says is "kind of funny, actually."